 This lead accumulates in the dog’s body and over a long period of use can cause lead poisoning with symptoms ranging from vomiting and diarrhea to seizure and blindness.

 The only way for ceramic dog bowls to be safe is if the bowls are fired with high enough temperature during the making.
 But there is no way you would know that, so it’s better to err on the safe side by not using them at all.

 Aluminum Dog Bowls

 Most dog parents prefer aluminum dog bowls because they are light and won’t rust.
 However, in spite of the bowls’ versatility, aluminum bowls can be harmful to your dog.

 Aluminum is a neurotoxin that leaches into the dog food and targets the dog’s lung, bones, and central nervous system.
 Even though not immediately noticeable, but over a long period of use, the effect will start to become apparent.

 Plastic bowls can contain a number of dangerous substances; the famous one is BPA.

 BPA stands for Bisphenol A (BPA) is a common industrial chemical that is used to make polycarbonate plastic and epoxy resins.
-Both are used to make many plastic products such as plastic bowls, water bottle, dog toys, etc.
+Both are used to make many plastic products such as plastic bowls, water bottles, dog toys, etc.